adrialopezescoriza/adrialopezescoriza.github.io/_pages/about.md

   - /about.html
 ---

-Hey, I'm Adrià, a final-year Robotics, Systems, and Control MSc student at [ETH Zurich](https://ethz.ch/en.html).
+Hey, I'm Adrià, a final-year Robotics, Systems, and Control MSc student at [ETH Zurich](https://ethz.ch/en.html) supervised by [Roland Sigwart](https://asl.ethz.ch/the-lab/people/person-detail.Mjk5ODE=.TGlzdC8yMDI4LDEyMDExMzk5Mjg=.html) from the [Autonomous Systems Laboratory](https://asl.ethz.ch/).
 My current research interests lie at the intersection between robotics, reinforcement learning, and decision making.
-My long-term goal is to enable long-term reasoning in embodied AI agents so that they can seamlessly interact with their environment. 🤖
+My long-term goal is to enable long-term reasoning in robotic agents so that they can seamlessly interact with their environment. 🤖

 ## 🌟 Research Interests

 Within deep reinforcement learning, embodied AI, and robotics, I am particularly interested in:

 **Hierarchical / Skill-based learning**: enable long-horizon task learning through temporal abstraction and guided exploration.
-Could a teach robot learn to cook a meal by first learning to use the oven, then the stove, and finally the knife?
+Could a robot learn to cook a meal by first learning to use the oven, then the stove, and finally the knife?

 **Model-based learning**: build internal world models of the embodied self and the world to develop a general understanding and improve sample-efficiency in learning through planning.